alicelambda/blag/content/posts/microcorruption.md

 458c:  3150 1200      add	#0x12, sp
 4590:  3041           ret
 ```
-It checks that the password isn't too long by checking if the value 0x7e hasn't been overwritten in memory.
+It checks if the password is too long by checking if the value 0x7e has been overwritten in memory.
 We can bypass this check by writing 0x7e to that address in our payload.
-We know the stack address at the comparison is 43ec, by adding 11 to it we get the address of the length check which is `43FD`.
+We know the stack address at the comparison is `43ec`, by adding 11 to it we get the address of the length check which is `43FD`.
 We can show where in the payload this by using the read command.
 ```
 > read 43fc
    43fc:   2122 2324 2526 2728  !"#$%&'(